Professor Anthony Richardson

 Research Impacts

 Anthony is a 2018 highly cited researcher in Ecology.
-His research is recognised internationally for significant contributions in the fields of impacts of global change (climate, fishing, ocean acidification, eutrophication) on marine systems.
-Anthony is the author of >190 peer-reviewed papers.
-He enjoys teaching mathematics and statistics to ecologists.
+His research is recognised internationally for significant contributions in the fields of global change (climate change, fishing, ocean acidification, eutrophication) on marine systems.
+Anthony is the author of >250 peer-reviewed papers.
+He enjoys teaching biostatistics, modelling and oceanography.
 For more informaiton on my research, see my Google Scholar page https://scholar.google.com.au/citations?user=RLeJq98AAAAJ&hl=en&oi=ao

 Qualifications